trex-paxos/trex-paxos-jvm/README.md

 ### Third: Learning Which Values Are Fixed

 Any value `V` journaled into slot `S` by a mathematician majority of nodes will never change.
-When galloping, the leader first learns that a value is fixed from the response messages of followers.
-It can then send a short `commit(S,N)` message to inform the other nodes.
-This is not covered in the original papers but is a standard optimisation known as a Paxos "phase 3" message.
-We do not need to send it in a separate network packet.
-It can piggyback at the front of the network packet of the next outbound `accept` message.
+Cloud environments typically only support point-to-point messaging.
+This means that `AcceptResponse` messages are only sent to the leader.
+It can then send a short `commit(S,N)` message to inform the other nodes when a value has been fixed.
+This message can piggyback at the front of the subsequent outbound `accept` message within the same network packet.

-This is why a node must always increment its counter to use a fresh `N` each time it attempts to lead.
-That ensures that the tuple `{S,N}` referenes a unique `V` so that the value does not need to be retransmitted.
+Leaders must always increment their counter to create a fresh `N` each time they attempt to lead.
+That ensures that each `commit(S,N)` refers to a unique `accept(S,N,VV)` message.
 If another node never received the corresponding `accept(S,N,V)`, it must request retransmission.
 This implementation uses a `catchup` message to request the retransmission of fixed values.

-This implementation uses code similar to the following as the messages to “teach” which values are fixed at specific slots.
-These are known as "learning" messages which are optional message types not discussed in the original papers:
+This implementation uses code similar to the following to enable nodes to learn which values have been fixed: :

 ```java
 public record Commit(